ryandesign/TinyTIFF/README.md

 ## Basics

-This library currently creates TIFF files, which meet the following criteria:
+This library currently creates TIFF files which meet the following criteria:
-* TIFF-only (no BigTIFF), i.e. max.
+* TIFF only (no BigTIFF), i.e. max.
 4GB
-* multiple frames per file (actually this is the scope of this lib, to write such multi-page files fast), but with the limitation that all frames have the same dimension, data-type and number of samples.
-The latter allows for the desired speed optimizations!
+* multiple frames per file (actually this is the scope of this library—to write such multi-page files fast), but with the limitation that all frames have the same dimension, data type and number of samples.
+The latter allows for the desired speed optimizations.
 * uncompressed frames
 * one sample per frame
-* data types: UINT, INT, FLOAT, 8-64-bit
+* data types: UINT, INT, FLOAT, 8-, 16-, 32-, or 64-bit
-* photometric interpretations: Greyscale, RGB, including ALPHA information
+* photometric interpretations: Greyscale, RGB, including alpha information
-* planar (R1R2R3...G1G2G3...B1B2B3...) or chunky (R1G1B1R2G2B2R3G3B3...) data organization for
+* planar (R1R2R3...G1G2G3...B1B2B3...) or chunky (R1G1B1R2G2B2R3G3B3...) data organization
 * writes stripped TIFFs only, no tiled TIFFs

 ## Usage

-The methods in this file allow to write TIFF files with limited capabilites,  but very fast.
-Usually writing TIFF files with a library like libTIFF is relatively slow, when multiple images are written into a single file.
-The methods in this files overcome this problem by implementing a tiny writer lib that allows to write a TIFF file where all images have the same properties (size, bit depth, ...).
+The methods in this library allow to write TIFF files with limited capabilites, but very fast.
+Usually writing TIFF files with a library like libTIFF is relatively slow when multiple images are written into a single file.
+The methods in this library overcome this problem by implementing a tiny writer library that allows to write a TIFF file where all images have the same properties (size, bit depth, ...).
 This is a situation thet occurs e.g. in cases where a camera acquires a video that should be saved as TIFF file.
-The library works like this (write 50 32x32 pixel 8-bit images:
+The library works like this (write 50 32x32 pixel 8-bit images):
 ```C++
    TinyTIFFWriterFile* tif=TinyTIFFWriter_open("myfil.tif", 8, 1, 32, 32, TinyTIFFWriter_Greyscale);
    if (tif) {